 The Redmine repository view is available from here: https://cdcvs.fnal.gov/redmine/projects/nova-runcontrol/repository

-#6 Updated by Kurt Biery almost 6 years ago
+#6 Updated by Kurt Biery about 6 years ago

 - The primary class for the RunControl server is RCServer: https://cdcvs.fnal.gov/redmine/projects/nova-runcontrol/repository/changes/cxx/src/RCServer.cpp

 - The primary class for the RC client is RCClientGUI: https://cdcvs.fnal.gov/redmine/projects/nova-runcontrol/repository/changes/cxx/src/GUI/RCClientGUI.cpp